 Lisbon is a city full of history, culture, and incredible sights, so the question of how many days one needs to explore it fully is a valid one.
 While one day in Lisbon is definitely not enough to see everything, it is still possible to get a taste of the city’s charm in a short amount of time.

 Ideally, you would want to spend at least three to four days in Lisbon to truly appreciate everything the city has to offer.
 This would give you enough time to do a day trip to Sintra as well, another highlight!
+Or you could even do a day trip to Porto!

 In one day, you can see a lot due to the city being compact but to really immerse yourself in the culture and history you’re going to want more than one day.
 It’ll also give you more time to explore the historic neighbourhoods and not feel so rushed.
 With narrow windy streets, there are plenty of nooks and crannies waiting to be stumbled upon.